32 Good Leadership Qualities That Will Drive Your Success

 It takes a touch of genius – and a lot of courage – to move in the opposite direction.” – Albert Einstein

-Leadership Roles Will Be Key In 2021The year 2020, was unlike any year in recent history.
+Leadership Roles Will Be Key In 2022The past two years 2020 and 2021, were unlike any in recent history.

 The COVID-19 pandemic shook the world up in almost every area of life as we know it.